-With 415 square miles of land, the unspoiled beauty of the Rocky Mountain National Park draws thousands of visitors every year.
-With over 50 placid lakes and babbling streams, this is a popular fishing destination for both locals and visitors alike!
+The unspoiled beauty of Rocky Mountain National Park draws thousands of visitors every year.
+With over 50 placid lakes and babbling streams, this is a popular fishing destination for both locals and visitors alike.
 In order to fish within the park, please note that you will need a valid Colorado fishing license.
 You can trek through over 355 miles of hiking trails or stick to the park roads for a bicycle ride suitable for all ages.
 After exploring, head to the Visitor Center to learn about the animals and plants you encountered on your hike or bike ride.
-If someone in your group loves horses, consider visiting the Glacier Creek Stables for the opportunity to enjoy seeing the area on four legs rather than two.
+If someone in your group loves horses, consider visiting the Glacier Creek Stables for the opportunity to see the area on four legs rather than two.

-Depending on when you chose to visit Estes Parks, you may be able to catch family-friendly events like the annual Teddy Bear Picnic or Longs Peak Scottish-Irish Highland Festival.
-If you aren't able to make it to those events, don't worry!
-You can always learn about local history at the Lula W. Dorsey Museum or Stanley Steam Car Museum.
+Depending on when you choose to stay in an Estes Park vacation rental, you may be able to catch family-friendly events like the annual Teddy Bear Picnic or Longs Peak Scottish-Irish Highland Festival.
+If you aren't able to make it to those events, don't worry: you can always pick up some local history at the Lula W. Dorsey Museum or Stanley Steam Car Museum.
 Visit the local shops and galleries like the Wild Spirits Gallery or Alpenglow Images & Accents to see some local photography, woodworking, jewelry, and other crafts or pick up a souvenir or two for friends and family back home.

 Whether you've seen the movie or not, you've probably heard of the famous Stanley Hotel which inspired the book on which The Shining was based and where the miniseries was shot.
-With large windows, classic plasterwork, and dark wood, the building is imposing and impressive- but be warned, it's commonly thought that the hotel is haunted!
-You'd better stick with our selection of Estes Park vacation rentals and not risk the wrath of the building's ghosts!
+With large windows, classic plasterwork, and dark wood, the building is imposing and impressive---but be warned, it's commonly thought that the hotel is haunted!